Allan Benny

 Allan Benny (July 12, 1867, Brooklyn, New York – November 6, 1942, Bayonne, New Jersey) was an American Democratic Party politician from New Jersey who represented the 9th congressional district for one term from 1903 to 1905.

 Early life and education

 Benny was born in Brooklyn, New York, on July 12, 1867.
 He attended the public schools of Bayonne, New Jersey.
 He studied law, was admitted to the bar in 1889 and commenced practice in Bayonne.

 Political career

-He was a member of the Bayonne city council from 1892-1894.
-Benny was a member of the New Jersey General Assembly from 1898-1900.
+He was a member of the Bayonne city council from 1892 to 1894.
+Benny was a member of the New Jersey General Assembly from 1898 to 1900.
 He was prosecuting attorney of Bayonne from 1900 to 1903, when he resigned, having been elected to Congress.

 Congress

 Benny was elected as a Democrat to the Fifty-eighth Congress, serving in office from March 4, 1903, to March 3, 1905, but was an unsuccessful candidate for reelection in 1904 to the Fifty-ninth Congress.

 After leaving Congress, he resumed his law practice, and was assistant librarian of the law library in the courthouse at Jersey City until his death.